 Take the URI,

 , for example.
-The base URI is the part preceding the hash mark,
+The non-fragment portion of the URI is the part preceding the hash mark,

 , and the fragment identifier is the part that follows,